Menu of Workshops

 Fold ‘n Learn: Strategies to Engage and Motivate

-Discover the power of using three-dimensional organizers to interact with content.
+Discover the power of using three-dimensional organizers to interact with content and help students think about (and retain) content at a deep level.
 Participants experience the power of learning both visually and kinesthetically and how it helps in the processing of information.
 Participants leave with strategies and examples of how to use these three 3-dimensional organizers with their students and with their content.

 Project Based Learning